puppetlabs/puppetlabs-apache/README.md

 }
 ```

-Starting in Apache 2.2.16, Apache supports [FallbackResource][], a simple replacement for common RewriteRules.
+As of Apache 2.2.16, Apache supports [FallbackResource][], a simple replacement for common RewriteRules.
 You can set a FallbackResource using the [`fallbackresource`][] parameter:

 ``` puppet
 apache::vhost { 'wordpress.example.com':